Gary Dicker

-Gary Richard Perry Dicker (born 31 July 1986) is an Irish football coach and former professional player.
+Gary Richard Perry Dicker (born 31 July 1986) is an Irish football coach and former professional player who is the head coach for MLS Next Pro side Crown Legacy FC, the reserve side of Major League Soccer club Charlotte FC.

-He started his career with League of Ireland club UCD and went on to make more than 200 appearances in the English Football League, most notably with Brighton & Hove Albion, then spending almost five-and-a-half-years with Scottish Premiership side Kilmarnock before semi-retiring in 2021 when he returned to Brighton and became a player-coach for Brighton & Hove Albion U23s.
+He started his career with League of Ireland club UCD and went on to make more than 200 appearances in the English Football League, most notably with Brighton & Hove Albion, then spending almost five and a half years with Scottish Premiership side Kilmarnock before semi-retiring in 2021 when he returned to Brighton and became a player-coach for Brighton & Hove Albion U23s.
 Dicker played for his country of Ireland at under-19 and under-21 level.
 After retiring as a player, he joined the coaching staff at Brighton, and since September 2022 has been assistant head coach of the club's U21 team.

 Club career

 UCD

 Born in Dublin, Dicker began his career at League of Ireland side UCD.
 He joined from his local junior club Cherry Orchard and was gradually introduced into the first team through substitute appearances towards the latter end of UCD's successful 2004 First Division campaign.
 Dicker progressed his way into a regular starting position the following season and successfully partnered Tony McDonnell in central midfield for the 2005 and 2006 Premier Division seasons.
 During his time at UCD he earned underage honours for Ireland at under-19 and under-21 level.

 In the 2006 League of Ireland close season he spent a loan spell at Championship side Birmingham City, but he never made it past the reserve team.
 He made his debut for the Birmingham City reserves against Stoke City Reserves, which Birmingham won 3–0.
 The Birmingham reserve team coach, Keith Bertschin, described Dicker as a "very decent player.
 He's a good technical player, who can see and put in some lovely weighted passes and is decent with both feet".